Quantum Policy Gradient in Reproducing Kernel Hilbert Space

 \subsection{Quantum gradient estimation of Gevrey functions}

-The technique by Cornelissen \cite{Cornelissen2019} as applied to gradient of the value function can be summarised as follows: \begin{enumerate} \item Define $R$ depending on Gevrey parameters $c$, $d$, and $\sigma$. \item Repeat for $j=1,\dots,N_x = \BigO(\log(d))$: \begin{enumerate} \item Formulate a $d$-dimensional grid $G \subset [-R/2,R/2]^d$ within a hypercube with edge length $R$ centred around zero with $k$ evenly spaced grid points per dimension and form a uniform superposition,
+The technique by \cite{Cornelissen2019} as applied to gradient of the value function can be summarised as follows: \begin{enumerate} \item Define $R$, the edge length of the grid, depending on Gevrey parameters $c$, $d$, and $\sigma$. \item Repeat for $j=1,\dots,N_x = \BigO(\log(d))$: \begin{enumerate} \item Formulate a $d$-dimensional grid $G \subset [-R/2,R/2]^d$ within a hypercube with edge length $R$ centred around zero with $2^k$ evenly spaced grid points per dimension and form a uniform superposition,

-where $k$ is the number of qubits per dimension. \item Apply a phase oracle for $V_{(2m)}$ over $G$, repeating $n = \BigO(\frac{d^{1/p}}{R\epsilon})$ times, such that
+where $k$ is the number of qubits per dimension. \item Apply a phase oracle for $V_{(2m)}$ over $G$, repeating $N_V = \frac{8 \pi d^{1/p}}{R\epsilon}$ times, such that

 Note that this oracle can be constructed from the phase oracle in Definition~\ref{def: phase oracle} as it follows from the definition of the smoothed function value that